gray rectangle with angle

 gray slant

-Here’s everything you need to do to become an owner operator and jumpstart your independent trucking career.
+Here’s everything you need to do to become an owner-operator and jumpstart your independent trucking career.

-What is an owner-operator?
+What is an owner-operator in trucking?

-In trucking, an owner operator is a self-employed truck driver who transports goods for customers.
-Owner operators are independent drivers that don’t work for a specific company.
 Instead, they might have multiple regular shipping clients, or they may use tools like the Truckstop Load Board to find regular work and earn a living.

 Owner-operator vs. company truck driver

-Here are the main ways your role would change.
+If you’re currently driving for a company but are considering becoming an independent owner-operator, here are the main ways your role would change.

 • A company driver is paid by the mile and might receive other pay in the form of a raise, bonus pay, or pay for duties that extend beyond driving the truck.
-As business owners, OOs make money by negotiating rates with brokers, whether on a load-by-load basis or payment terms set by a contract.
+As business owners, qwner-operators make money by negotiating rates with brokers, whether on a load-by-load basis or payment terms set by a contract.

-15 steps to becoming a successful owner-operator truck driver
+14 steps to becoming a successful owner-operator truck driver

 Over-the-road (OTR) truck drivers may spend weeks on the road away from their families, friends, and homes.
 That makes it a difficult career choice if you’re a single parent or if you’re caring for an older family member.